NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 <img src="media/2.png" width="600">

-Wait for project to clone.

-2. After the project is downloaded, Workbench will start building the project on your PC.
+2. After the repo is downloaded, Workbench will start building the project on your PC.
 This step may take 10-15 minutes depending on your network speed.

 <img src="media/build.png" width="600">

-3. After the build is complete,
+3. After the build is complete, your Workbench project is ready for use.

 >[!TIP]
+> NVIDIA AI Workbench sets up a WSL2 distro (titled NVIDIA-Workbench) on your Windows PC and builds a Docker/podman container for each project.
+By default, the local project workspace is mounted at /project/ inside the container and its contents are visible in the Workbench GUI's File Browser.
+The directories visible in the Workbench project such as 'data', are paths inside the containers as '/project/data'.
->Workbench downloads a distro and starts a container and mounts the /project/ dir Make sure all paths start with /project as they will be accessible via your Windows env
+Make sure all paths start with /project as they will be accessible via your Windows env

-## Training Llama3-8B with pre-configured datasets
+### Using LLaMa-Factory for fine-tuning Llama3-8B with pre-configured datasets

+1. Start the LLaMa-Factory app from Workbench GUI.
+This should open up the LLaMa-Factory GUI in your web browser.

 In the Model Name dropdown, select 'LLaMA3-8B-Chat' as our model to fine-tune.
 Ensure that the finetuning method is set to 'lora'.
 Leave the adapter path empty for now.